bsgriggs/mendix-slide-menu/README.md

 ## Features
 - Show or hide content on any side of the screen
+- Control where the menu button appears for each widget
 - Ability to have the widget set a string attribute to be the name of the current page ~ useful for page-dependent FAQs
 - Option to have the menu automatically close when the user clicks away
+- Option to have the menu automatically close when the user tabs away
+- Option to have the menu open by default
 - Option to either have the menu's DOM at the very end of the body or where the menu would be in the page structure
+- Passes WCAG AA accessibility requirements according to [Axe Dev Tools](https://www.deque.com/axe/devtools/) automated testing

 ## Usage
 ### General settings